 Every year, as soon as the cold weather starts to set in, the City gets back into snow and ice removal mode.
 To learn more about these operations and the small things that can make them easier, see the following sections.

-To find out all about the snow clearing and removal operations carried out by the city, we invite you to consult the Info-neige – Follow-up of snow removal operations page.
+To find out on a daily basis whether the overnight parking ban applies or not, and for all about the snow clearing and removal operations carried out by the city, we invite you to consult the Info-neige – Overnight parking and follow-up of snow removal operations.

 In Châteauguay, the entire territory we cover includes: